Bristol Brigand: Operational history

 In 1946 the first 11 production torpedo-fighter (TF.1) aircraft were delivered to 36 Squadron and 42 Squadron, RAF Coastal Command, which had no need for coastal strike aircraft at the time so the torpedo-fighters were returned to Filton and converted to light bombers (B.1).
-The first B.1s were delivered in 1949 to 84 Squadron at RAF Habbaniya to convert from the Beaufighter and 5 Squadron in Aden, a Hawker Tempest unit.
-The first unit to convert from Beaufighters to the Brigand was 45 Squadron, based at RAF Station Tengah on the Island of Singapore, operating in support of British forces against the Communist Guerrillas, engaged in an insurgency in Malaya.
+The first B.1s were delivered in 1949 to 84 Squadron at RAF Habbaniya to convert from the Beaufighter and 8 Squadron in Aden, a Hawker Tempest unit.
+The first unit to convert from Beaufighters to the Brigand was 45 Squadron, based at RAF Station Tengah, Singapore, operating in support of British forces against the Communist guerrillas, engaged in an insurgency in Malaya.
 The first Brigand was flown to Tengah from RAF St Athan in November 1949, a 16-day trip.

 After test flights, the first combat operation was conducted by the Brigand, piloted by Flight Lieutenant Dalton Golding and crewed by radio/radar operator Peter Weston, together with four Beaufighters of No. 45 Squadron against CT targets in the jungle west of Kluang, Malaya on 19 December 1949.
 The Brigand carried three rockets, and one 500 lb (230 kg) and two 1,000 lb (450 kg) bombs.
 The operation was successful and No. 45 Squadron soon completed its conversion to the Brigand.
-Brigands of 45 Squadron and soon 84 Squadron were routinely engaged in strikes against Communist Insurgent targets throughout Malaya, direct and in close support of ground forces, as well as providing air cover as needed to convoys on the ground, against possible ambushes.
+Brigands of 45 Squadron and soon 84 Squadron were routinely engaged in strikes against Communist insurgent targets throughout Malaya, direct and in close support of ground forces, as well as providing air cover as needed to convoys on the ground, against possible ambushes.

 Problems with the Brigand became apparent during operations in Malaya, with undercarriages failing to lower.
 This was traced to rubber seals in the hydraulic jacks deteriorating in the hot, humid climate.
 Just as this problem was being resolved another problem arose, more serious because it led to fatalities: a propensity for aircraft damage and loss during strafing runs employing the four 20 mm cannon.
 An accumulation of gases in the long cannon blast tubes, which ran under the cockpit, was igniting through use of high-explosive shells.
 This in turn severed hydraulic lines, which would burn.
 This was cured by drastically reducing ammunition loads and using only ball rounds.
 The Brigand also had a tendency to shed a propeller blade, leading to complete propeller failure; this in turn would lead to the engine being wrenched off the wing and an inevitable crash.
 The problem was found to be caused by corrosion in the propeller locking rings.
 More frequent maintenance helped alleviate this problem.